abcxyz/guardian/README.md

 ## Guardian Features

+> [!NOTE]
-NOTE: While some features can be used independently, unless otherwise noted, all features have been designed to work with GitHub products (e.g. Pull Requests, Issues, Repositories).
+> While some features can be used independently, unless otherwise noted, all features have
+> been designed to work with GitHub products (e.g. Pull Requests, Issues, Repositories).

 * [Terraform Actuation](#terraform-actuation) via Plan, Apply, Run, and Admin cli
 * [IAM Drift Detection](#iam-drift-detection) via IAM drift cli